Amy Barlow: Storylines

 At Carla and Nick Tilsley's (Ben Price) wedding in May 2016, Tracy reveals Carla's lies to everyone and following her boyfriend Robert Preston (Tristan Gemmill) splitting from Tracy, Amy decides to move in with Steve and Michelle.
-Amy refuses to move back in with Tracy, despite persuasion from Steve and Michelle.
+Amy refuses to move back in with Tracy as Amy herself blames and disowns her mother for ruining Nick's and Carla's wedding, despite persuasion from Steve and Michelle.
 When Amy meets Michelle's ex-boyfriend Will Chatterton (Leon Ockenden) and overhears a conversation between Michelle and Sean Tully (Antony Cotton), she realises Michelle and Will had a fling and blackmails Michelle into allowing her to stay.
 Amy bans Tracy from her violin recital, but Tracy turns up and it puts Amy off.
 Tracy is taken to hospital when she collapses due to her kidney and Amy refuses to see her.
 Tracy is soon discharged.
 At Simon's birthday tea in July 2016, Amy is annoyed with Tracy when she turns up with gifts for her.
 On the anniversary of Deirdre's death, Amy overhears Ken and Rita tell funny stories about Deirdre.
 Amy believes it is rude, but Robert explains they were remembering her and they go to the cemetery to support Tracy.
 Amy insists nothing has changed between them, but Steve and Ken persuade Amy to move back in with Tracy.
 Simon confides in Amy about his fears that Leanne has cancer and Amy tries to reassure him, but he finds a message on Leanne's phone confirming a doctor's appointment.